ibnmhmd/react-node-microservice-kubernetes/README.md

 # react-node-microservice-docker-kubernetes
-An application that was developed with React &amp; NodeJs using microservice architecture and Kubernetes.
+An application that was developed with Nextjs &amp; NodeJs using microservice architecture, Docker & Kubernetes.